Adila9977/Multimodal_Cardiovascular_Aging/Cardiovascular aging model/README.md

 To evaluate the added prognostic contribution of CardioAG, likelihood ratio tests were performed comparing nested Cox models.
 A base model including established risk factors (age, sex, BMI, diabetes) was compared against an extended model additionally incorporating CardioAG.
 This analysis was repeated using CardioAG derived from modality-specific biomarker subsets to assess the incremental predictive value of each modality or their combinations.

 ## Statistical Software
-All analyses were conducted using R (), including the following packages:
+All analyses were conducted using R (version>= 4.3.2), including the following packages:

-survival () for Cox regression modeling lmtest () for likelihood ratio tests dplyr () for data preprocessing
+survival
+lmtest
+dplyr